Three Cyber Threats Facing Australian Businesses.

-Cyber threats against organisations of all sizes increased dramatically in 2020 and are expected to continue into 2021.
+Cyber threats against organisations of all sizes have increased dramatically year on year and are expected to continue to rise.
 Here are three types of common cyber security threats facing businesses in Australia.

 What is malware?
 Malware is malicious software designed to cause harm to a user’s device or organisation’s IT infrastructure and data.
 There are different types of malware, including viruses, spyware, keylogging, trojans, worms, etc.

 It gains access to your devices or business network via a variety of routes and is generally after sensitive information, such as credit card details, customer details, bank accounts, passwords, etc.

 Why is malware used?
 It’s typically used for financial profit, but it can also be used for other motives such as: